 Second, Section 7.5 very likely ECS and TCR ranges are converted into GSAT ranges with the EBM as an emulator using, in this example, SSP2-4.5 radiative forcing information.
 Because the ECS and TCR assessments in Section 7.5 are based on multiple lines of evidence and the EBM physics are well understood, there is likewise high confidence in the EBM-emulated warming.
 Third, the initialized-forecast ensembles from eight CMIP6 DCPP models are shown in the inset, for the period 2019–2028.
 During this period, the initialized forecasts are consistent, within internal variability, with the EBM-emulated range, further adding to the high confidence in the assessed-GSAT range.

-The constrained range of GSAT change is useful for quantifying uncertainties in changes of other climate quanties that scale well with GSAT change, such as September Arctic sea-ice area, global-mean precipitation, and many climate extremes (Cross-Chapter Box 11.1).
-However, there are also quantities that do not scale linearly with GSAT change, such as global-mean land precipitation, atmospheric circulation, AMOC, and modes of variability, especially ENSO SST variability.
+The constrained range of GSAT change is useful for quantifying uncertainties in changes of other climate quanties that scale well with GSAT change, such as September Arctic sea ice area, global mean precipitation, and many climate extremes (Cross-Chapter Box 11.1).
+However, there are also quantities that do not scale linearly with GSAT change, such as global mean land precipitation, atmospheric circulation, AMOC, and modes of variability, especially ENSO SST variability.
 Because we do not have robust scientific evidence to constrain changes in other quantities, uncertainty quantification for their changes is based on CMIP6 projections and expert judgement.
-For the assessment for changes in GMSL, the contribution from land-ice melt has been added offline to the CMIP6 simulated contributions from thermal expansion, consistent with Chapter 9 (see Section 9.6).
+For the assessment for changes in GMSL, the contribution from land-ice melt has been added offline to the CMIP6 simulated contributions from thermal expansion, consistent with Chapter 9 (Section 9.6).

 [START BOX 4.1, FIGURE 1 HERE]